ix-ax/AXOpen/src/components.kuka.robotics/docs/AxoKrc5.md

 # [BLAZOR](#tab/blazor)

-`AxoKrc5` does not ship a dedicated Blazor view at this time; it renders via the generic `AxoComponent` pattern using `RenderableContentControl`, which inspects the component type at runtime and selects the matching rendering based on the `Presentation` attribute.
+`AxoKrc5` ships a dedicated Blazor view (`AxoKrc5View.razor`) inside `AXOpen.Components.Kuka.Robotics.blazor`, mirroring `AxoKrc4View` 1:1.
+When
+`RenderableContentControl` inspects an `AxoKrc5` context, it picks this view automatically based on the `Presentation` attribute.
+Operator commands are grouped into two tabs — `Movements` (Start/Stop Movements, Restore, Reset All Outputs, with movement parameters inline) and `Power & Program` (motor and programme tasks) — laid out as a uniform 2-column grid.
+If you prefer the generic `AxoComponent` rendering, use `RenderableContentControl` directly.

 ## Status display